Medication Search: Aptivus

 If you are at increased risk of bleeding (e.g., taking certain medications, have had recent surgery), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Body fat changes: People using tipranavir may notice the accumulation and redistribution of fat in their body.
-For example, less body fat on their arms, legs, and face, and more around the center of their body (e.g., enlarged breasts, abdominal or central obesity, and a “buffalo hump” ).
+For example, less body fat on their arms, legs, and face, and more around the center of their body (e.g., enlarged breasts, abdominal or central obesity, and a pad of fat on the upper back).
 The cause or long-term health effects of these conditions are not known at this time.